n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/MailerLite/README.md

 ## Example Usage

-This workflow allows you to create, update and get a subscriber using the MailerLite node.
-You can also find the [workflow](https://n8n.io/workflows/724) on n8n.io.
+This workflow allows you to create, update, and get a subscriber using the MailerLite node.
+You can also find the [workflow](https://n8n.io/workflows/751) on n8n.io.
 This example usage workflow uses the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [MailerLite]()